-A pdf-file of my CV is DahmCV (updated June 2017)
+A pdf-file of my CV is here: DahmCV (updated June 2018)

 I am Associate Professor in the School of Economics at the University of Nottingham and a member of the research centres NICEP and CeDEx.
 Currently, I teach the core module Mathematical Economics and the optional module Industrial Economics, both at the undergraduate level.

 After studying my undergraduate degree at the Ruhr-Universität Bochum (including a year at the Université Louis Pasteur de Strasbourg), I received a PhD from Universitat Autònoma de Barcelona.
 I then spent one and a half years at the Universidad de Alicante, before joining the Kellogg School of Management at Northwestern University for a two year post-doc.
 Prior to coming to Nottingham, I was Professor of Economics at Universitat Rovira i Virgili in Spain.
 I have also been a long-term visiting scholar at the Universidad Carlos III de Madrid, the University of California (Irvine), and at the Freie Universität Berlin.